crypto-org-chain/chain-docs/docs/wallets/keplr_ledger_guide.md

 In case you have any inquiries about using the Ledger device with Keplr, kindly refer to the [Keplr FAQ list](https://faq.keplr.app/) or send a message to the Crypto.org Chain [Discord Channel](https://discord.com/invite/pahqHz26q4) *#browser-extension-wallet* channel for assistance.
 Using Keplr with a Ledger Nano on Windows sometimes causes some issues, if you encounter such issues, please reach out to the Keplr team.

 ## Set up Keplr Wallet and connect with your Ledger device
 *The browser may ask for permission to access your Ledger device, please make sure to grant this permission in your browser during this process.
-Note that the permission is strictly used to allow Keplr extension to communitcate with the front-ends, and all sensitive data remains locally on your device.*
+Note that the permission is strictly used to allow Keplr extension to communicate with the front-ends, and all sensitive data remain locally on your device.*

 ### Step 1: Set up Keplr Wallet
 Install the [Keplr Browser Extension for Chrome](https://github.com/chainapsis/keplr-extension/releases/tag/v0.8.8-rc.0).
 Once it is installed, you can open the extension and choose one of the options that best suit your preferences.
 Since we are using a ledger device for this tutorial, you can select the last option “Import ledger”.